 To be useful, a PortParameter has to be given a name (the default name, "portParameter," is not very compelling).
-To change the name, right click on the icon and select "Customize Name," as shown in figure 2.
-In the figure, the name is set to "noiseLevel."
-Then set the default value by either double clicking or selecting "Configure."
+To change the name, right click on the icon and select [Customize-Rename], as shown in Figure 13.2.
+In the figure, the name is set to "noise-Level."
+Then set the default value by double clicking.
 In the figure, the default value is set to 10.0.

-An example of a library actor that uses a PortParameter is the Sinewave actor, which is found in the sources library in Vergil.
-It is shown in figure 3.
+An example of a library actor that uses a PortParameter is the Sinewave actor, which is found in the Sources-SequenceSources library in Vergil.
+It is shown in Figure 13.3.
 If you double click on this actor, you can set the default values for frequency and phase.
 But both of these values can also be set by the corresponding ports, which are shown with grey fill.